 - 1. It appears impossible to enforce this provision.
 Auditing the income and rental statements of all short term rentals to identify scofflaws is infeasible. - 2.
 The evidence presented in this report suggests that there is no reason to believe that rent controlled tenants would rent their extra rooms to long term tenants even if this provision could be enforced.
 Rent controlled tenants often pay far below current market rates and the economics literature demonstrates that they are not mostly very low income tenants that would need the income from a long term roommate. - 3.
 Allowing rent controlled tenants to profit from STR is not unfair.
 The landlord does not gain or lose anything more from their tenant profiting than if STRs didn't exist.
-Instead, restricting rent controlled tenants reduces the number of tourists coming to the city who then generate more
+Instead, restricting rent controlled tenants reduces the number of tourists coming to the city who then generate more economic activity.

-The Impact of Airbnb on the San Francisco Housing Crisis | Recommendations for Regulating Short Term Rentals | Page 30 economic activity.
 It also produces an inequitable situation where the more affluent rent controlled tenants are still easily able to afford their living costs.
 At the same time, low income rent controlled tenants will struggle with their living expenses when they could have benefited from the revenue generated by STRs at little cost to society.